Whether you are looking for a bachelor’s, master’s, or

 We recommend that you renew your FAFSA annually at least four months before you start classes.

-Eligible students will be able to use the IRS Data Retrieval Tool on the myStudentAid app for the 2019-20 FAFSA.
+Eligible students can use the IRS Data Retrieval Tool on the myStudentAid app

 If you are selected for Verification (the process of confirming the accuracy of information reported on your FAFSA with the Department of Education), all requested documents must be submitted and received before we will review your account.
 Submit all documentation requested as soon as possible to prevent a delay in your aid processing or a loss of your aid eligibility.
 Check out our Verification video for more information about this process.